nunet/device-management-service/README.md

 Remember to secure your keys and capability contexts, as they control access to your NuNet resources.
 They are encrypted and stored under `$HOME/.nunet` by default.

+For a quick start, please take a look at the script [maint-scripts/quickstart.sh](./maint-scripts/quickstart.sh).

 ##### Using a Ledger Wallet

 It is also possible to use a Ledger Wallet instead of creating a new